kanjamad/React-resort-websit/README.md

 * Set up functionality so the user can filter
 * Used reactor for routing react content API
 * Full responsive
+* Used react icons is very nice features render as a SVG

+## User stories

 ### Home page
 * Have hero component that will have a background image